jxxssicaa/dh110jessicang/Qualitative User Research.md

 #### What is the main activity your project would support the users in accomplishing?

+I want to create a website that empowers the public to access public health resource that their state provides.
+I noticed a disconnect between public health resources that were availible and people actually being aware of usuch resources.
 This project will help users locate public health resources and people to contact in a straightforward and intuitive manner.

 #### What is the basic need involved for that activity?